Office of International Programs

 Students live in dorms with other international students and with American students attending The Beijing Center program.

-Students in this program take 3-credit courses that are printed on a Loyola University Chicago transcript.
-Some language courses are 4 credits.
+Students in this program take 3-credit courses.
+Some language courses are 6 credits.
 Students typically take a 15-credit course load, and one class in Chinese language is required.
 Available courses are located online.

-Students will register for courses online through Loyola University Chicago’s system about 10-12 weeks before their semester starts.
+Students will register for courses online before they start their semester in Beijing.

 Add-Drop Week in Beijing